Composer Frank Campo

 without writing commercial music.

 are you optimistic about the future of concert music?

 FC: Yes, I think

-audience.
+audience and hopefully find the audience.
 As I go to more and more

 concerts over the years, I just see new people constantly showing up, new

 audiences constantly being developed, and yes, I’m optimistic about it.

 that’s a separate issue.